Coupling couples with copulas: analysis of assortative matching on risk attitude: Application to the German Socio-Economic Panel

 The estimate of Kendall's $\tau$ appearing in the final column of Table \ref{joint-copula} is 0.172 and this is strongly significant.
 In fact, a joint copula-based Markov model leads to better inferences than a copula-based Markov model with independence of males and females since the likelihood has been improved by $728.3=-59942.2-(-30445.4-30225.1)$.
 This indicates that there is strong evidence of positive dependence between males and females in the middle of the distribution (i.e. at normal levels of risk attitude).
 The fact that the best-fitting copula for the joint model is $t_5$ (instead of say, BVN) indicates that there is also positive tail dependence: risk-lovers are particularly keen to match with other risk-lovers, and risk-avoiders with risk-avoiders.
 This is confirmed by the Vuong's statistic of 7.831 (p-value$<0.001$) reported in the final row of Table \ref{joint-copula}, which establishes clear superiority of the $t_5$ over the BVN.

 Next, we have carried out estimation separately for two different time ranges: 2004--8 and 2009--12.
-Table \ref{time-series-2004-8} shows results from the univariate models using data from 2004--8 only, from which we conclude that the $t_4$ copula provides the best-fitting model for both univariate ordinal time-series.
-Table \ref{time-series-2009-12} does the same using data from 2009-12, and finds that the best-fitting models are $t_4$ and $t_5$ for males and females respectively.
+Table \ref{separate} shows results from the univariate models using data from 2004--8 and 2009--12 separately, from which we conclude that the $t_\nu$ copula with a small $\nu$ provides the best-fitting model for both univariate ordinal time-series in both time periods.

-Tables \ref{joint-copula-2004-8} and \ref{joint-copula-2009-12} show results from the joint models estimated with data from 2004--8 and 2009--12 respectively, and assuming the univariate models found to be best-fitting in Tables \ref{time-series-2004-8} and \ref{time-series-2009-12}.
-Comparing Tables \ref{joint-copula-2004-8} and \ref{joint-copula-2009-12}, we note two key differences.
+Table \ref{separate} also shows results from the joint models estimated with data from 2004--8 and 2009--12 separately, and assuming the univariate models found to be the best-fitting as described above.
+Comparing the results for the two time periods, we note two key differences.
 Firstly, the estimate of Kendall's $\tau$ rises from 0.146 in 2004--8 to 0.191 in 2009--12, and moreover, it may be verified from the associated SEs that the two 95\% confidence intervals do not overlap.
 Hence we have evidence that Kendall's $\tau$ rises with years of marriage.
 The second key difference is that the best-fitting joint model for the 2004--8 data is $t_6$, while the best-fitting joint model for 2009--12 is $t_5$.
 There is a reduction of one in the degrees of freedom of the best-fitting $t_\nu$ copula.
-Both of these differences between the results in Tables \ref{joint-copula-2004-8} and \ref{joint-copula-2009-12} provide evidence that dependence increases with years of marriage; both in the middle of the distribution, and in the joint tails.
+Both of these differences between the results provide evidence that dependence increases with years of marriage; both in the middle of the distribution, and in the joint tails.